 This article authorizes the use of "staggered sentencing," a new judicial approach, as an option under the mandatory minimum sentencing structure for certain multiple repeat DWI offenders.
 It modifies the penalties for test refusal and court deadlines in implied consent hearings.
-Clarifies legislative intent on prior DWI offenses.
-It also contains several "miscellaneous" impaired driving-related provisions that stipulate that certain "zero tolerance" alcohol-related violations cannot be used to enhance sanctions and penalties for a subsequent DWI violation; clarify the length of the period of license plate impoundment; lengthen probation periods for persons convicted of criminal vehicular injury; update archaic language; and add a cross reference.
+It also contains several "miscellaneous" impaired driving-related provisions that stipulate that certain "zero tolerance" alcohol-related violations cannot be used to enhance sanctions and penalties for a subsequent DWI violation; clarify the length of the period of license plate impoundment; preclude vehicle forfeiture for any first-time impaired driving violator; lengthen probation periods for persons convicted of criminal vehicular injury; update archaic language; and add a cross reference.

-1. 1 Certain violations not to be used for enhancement factor for subsequent incidents.
+1. Certain violations not to be used for enhancement factor for subsequent incidents.